islepnev/ip-allocation-visualization/docs/Technical Specification.md

   - The Flask app runs as a web server, listening for incoming webhook events and serving the web interface.
 - **Security**:
   - Sensitive configurations are stored securely using environment variables.
-  - Plans for future integration with authentication mechanisms for access control.

 ## 6. Error Handling and Logging

 - **Logging Mechanisms**:
-  - Logs are written to both syslog (without timestamps and severity labels) and console for real-time feedback.
+  - Logs are written to console.
-- **Error Reporting**:
-  - Errors and warnings are captured and made accessible via the web interface.
-  - Logs are formatted for readability, aiding in diagnostics and troubleshooting.

 ## 7. Technology Stack